This article was originally published on HotelExecutive.com, you can view the original article by clicking here

 - Make your tone of voice friendly, courteous.
 Offer a human touch to the experience.

-- Keep some offers exclusively for users of chat and messaging tools to encourage adaption.
+- Keep some offers exclusively for users of chat and messaging tools to encourage adaptation.

 Hotels can be destinations in themselves or can be deeply entrenched with their surrounding communities, whatever type of hotel you manage, marketing hotels is indeed exciting.
-2019 brings with its numerous opportunities especially for social media users.
+The yeat brings with its numerous opportunities especially for social media users.
 Hotel can make the most of this opportunity as guests are likelier to respond positively to personalized and tailored communication.
 Social media is one of the most popular engagement medium and will continue to grow in 2019.
-We anticipate more engagement, more video content and innovative campaigns which will stir conversations.
+We anticipate more engagement, more video content, and innovative campaigns that will stir conversations.
 We would love to hear from you about how your hotel is using social media or your plans for 2019.

 Please visit http://www.milestoneinternet.com for more information.